 Please submit your article via EVISE.Peer review: manuscript review and selection

 Full-Length Articles, Editorials, short reports and review articles are peer-reviewed.
 Only finely polished, publication ready manuscripts should be submitted to the Journal of Current Ophthalmology or risk possible rejection prior to peer review.
 After an initial review of the manuscript, the Editor-in-Chief determines whether the manuscript is in scope of the Journal of Current Ophthalmology and selects a section editor from the Editorial Board who is an expert in the field and who will be responsible for guiding the manuscript through the review process.
 The Executive Editor then selects several outside reviewers to ensure that at least two reviews are completed.
-The Journal of Current Ophthalmology follows a double-blind review process and does not reveal the identity of its reviewers and authors.
+The Journal of Current Ophthalmology follows a double-blind review process, which means the identities of the authors are concealed from the reviewers, and vice versa.
+More information is available on our website.
+To facilitate this, please include the following separately: Title page (with author details): This should include the title, authors' names and affiliations, and a complete address for the corresponding author including an e-mail address.
+Blinded manuscript (no author details): The main body of the paper (including the references, figures, tables and any acknowledgements) should not include any identifying information, such as the authors' names or affiliations.
 Once these reviews are completed, the Executive Editor critiques and synthesizes the comments of the reviewers, and provides additional Executive Editor's comments to the Editor-in-Chief.
 The Editor-in-Chief reviews the manuscript together with all comments and makes the publication decision, which is then e-mailed to the Corresponding Author, along with consolidated comments of the reviewers of the manuscript.General manuscript preparation guidelines

 Manuscripts may be accompanied by a cover letter that includes information on prior or duplicate publication or submission, as well as the originality of the manuscript and any other information that the authors want to convey to the Editor-in-Chief.
 The authors may indicate whether the manuscript was previously rejected or evaluated in any form by another journal, and they should describe specifically how they have improved the manuscript.Manuscripts (including title page, abstract, text, references, figure captions, and tables) should be double-spaced.
 One-inch (2.5 cm ) margins should be used on all sides.
 The right margin should be ragged, not justified.